What to Know About the Evolving List of Long COVID Symptoms

 Deep Vein Thrombosis (DVT)

 Deep vein thrombosis or DVT means that a blood clot develops in one or more deep veins in your body.
 It usually occurs in the legs and may cause pain or swelling.
 Some people show no signs of DVT.
-Deep vein thrombosis can lead to severe health consequences if a blood clot travels to your lungs and cause a pulmonary embolism.
+Deep vein thrombosis can lead to severe health consequences if a blood clot travels to your lungs and causes a pulmonary embolism.

 If you suspect DVT, you should see your primary care physician.
 When experiencing pulmonary embolism symptoms, you should get emergency medical attention.